 MAKING THE DIAGNOSIS

 In order to determine if a dog has laryngeal paralysis, the larynx must be examined and this requires sedation.
-The level of sedation must be heavy enough to allow the larynx to be visualized but light enough for the patient to be taking some deep breaths.
+The level of sedation must be heavy enough to allow the larynx to be inspected but light enough for the patient to be taking some deep breaths.
 If the sedation is too deep for the diagnosis to be obvious, a respiratory stimulant called Dopram® (doxapram hydrochloride) is given intravenously to stimulate several deep breaths so that the function of the larynx is clear.
-In a normal larynx, the arytenoids cartilages are seen to open and close widely.
+In a normal larynx, the arytenoid cartilages are seen to open and close widely.
 In a paralyzed larynx they just sit there limply while the patient breathes deeply.

 If the patient is having a respiratory crisis when he or she sees the veterinarian, this diagnostic test can easily be followed by intubation (inserting a breathing tube down the patient’s throat).
 This relieves the upper airway obstruction and the patient can breathe normally, unfortunately, sedation must be maintained to keep the tube in place.
+This potentially poses a problem when the patient must wake up and the tube must be eventually removed.
+If waking up involves too much respiratory motion, the patient may have to be re-sedated and the tube put back in until another attempt at waking can be managed.

 A newer technique of visualizing the larynx involves threading an endoscope down the patient’s nostril.
 This is tricky but the benefit is that sedation is not required.
 The downside is that specialized equipment is needed and the patient may not be cooperative.